thisabstractmind/batchResize/README.md

 all - performs all resizing operations

 all images will be prepended with their respective resize. i.e. 001.jpg -> small_001.jpg

+#imgConvert webP
+python script to convert images into webP format for websites, linux CLI

+usage: python3 imgConvertWeb.py infolder outfolder

+Folders must already exist and will no be created.
+Result will be that all images taken from the inFolder will be converted and placed into the outFolder.

 </pre>